Car Insurance Policy Review Checklist: How to Audit Your Coverage

 What is the most important thing to check during a car insurance review?

 Your liability limits are the single most important item to evaluate.
-State minimums are often dangerously low — a serious accident can easily generate $100,000+ in damages.
-Experts recommend at minimum 100/300/100 coverage, and if your net worth exceeds $150,000, consider adding an umbrella policy for broader protection.
+State minimums were raised in California, Virginia, Utah, and North Carolina in 2025 — but even those higher floors fall far short of what's needed in a serious accident.
+Experts recommend a minimum of 100/300/100 coverage, and if your net worth exceeds $500,000, consider stepping up to 250/500/250 and adding an umbrella policy for broader protection.

 When should I drop collision and comprehensive coverage on my car?

 A practical rule of thumb is to drop these coverages when the combined annual premium exceeds 10% of your vehicle's actual cash value.
 For example, if your car is worth $5,000 and you're paying more than $500/year for collision and comprehensive, you're likely over-insured.
-Make sure you have adequate savings to cover a replacement vehicle before dropping this coverage.
+Make sure you have adequate savings to cover a replacement vehicle before dropping this coverage, and confirm the car is fully paid off — lenders require full coverage on financed vehicles.

 What car insurance discounts do most people miss?

-The most commonly overlooked discounts include low-mileage (especially relevant for remote workers), defensive driving course completion (5–15% savings), paperless billing and autopay (3–5% each), employer or professional association affiliations, and vehicle safety feature discounts for features like anti-lock brakes or anti-theft devices.
-Always ask your insurer directly — many of these are not automatically applied.
+The most commonly overlooked discounts include low-mileage (especially relevant for remote workers and those under 10,000 miles/year), defensive driving course completion (5–10% savings), employer or professional association affiliations (up to 25%), telematics/usage-based programs (10–40% for safe drivers), and bundling home and auto policies (up to 25%).
+Always ask your insurer directly — many of these are not automatically applied, and 2025 research suggests the majority of drivers are overpaying due to unclaimed discounts.

 Can I switch car insurance companies mid-policy if I find a better rate?

 Yes, you can switch at any time — you are not locked into your policy until renewal.
-However, some insurers charge a short-rate cancellation fee, typically around 10% of the remaining premium.
+However, some insurers charge a short-rate cancellation fee.
 Always secure your new policy before canceling the old one to avoid a coverage gap, which can raise future premiums.
-Learn more about how to switch car insurance without penalties.
+Learn more about how to switch car insurance without penalties — and understand the best timing and process for switching so you don't inadvertently lose loyalty discounts or trigger higher rates.

 Compare Car Insurance Rates in Ohio